uport-project/docs/guides/GettingStarted.md

 ## Quickstart

-Copy and paste this code into a new file.
+Copy and paste this code into a new javascript file in the root directory.

 ```js
 // index.js